 It becomes evident, then, that retail must provide a superior customer experience to motivate customers to review them favorably.
 Nearly half of shoppers do not even feel compelled to review a business unless they have had an experience at the far end (very positive or very negative) of the customer experience spectrum.

 Beyond Content and Reputation

-Synup’s State of Retail 2019 provides additional findings and data points across these core pillars to give brands the ammunition they need to become the forerunners in search and brand visibility and safety.
+Synup’s retail report provides additional findings and data points across these core pillars to give brands the ammunition they need to become the forerunners in search and brand visibility and safety.
 You can read the full report here.